cityofships/i-love-compute/README.md

 A script to download, build Mesa (and its dependencies including LLVM) and run software using OpenCL or Vulkan.

 - The user can download, build and install Mesa by doing `./user-mesa build`.
-- The installation is done in user workspace and provided software is not made available in default environment.
+- The installation is done as user in `workspace/user-mesa` and provided software is not made available in default environment.
 - The user can run `COMMAND` with Mesa by doing `./user-mesa run [COMMAND]`.
 - The `LP_CL=1` environment variable can be set to run OpenCL on llvmpipe virtual device and the `RUSTICL_DEVICE_TYPE=gpu` environment variable can be set to make make it appeaing as a GPU devices to softwares.
 - Beware that linking LLVM may consumes hundreds of gigabytes of RAM!
 By default the script reduces the amount of jobs when building LLVM : 1 job per 8GB of available RAM, as it was observed some files need 8GB of RAM to be linked.